 - Photography and Videography: 15 percent of your budget

 - Wedding Attire and Beauty: 5 percent of your budget

-- Music: 6 of your budget
+- Music/Entertainment: 10 percent of your budget

-- Flowers: 5 of your budget
+- Flowers: 10 percent of your budget

-- Transportation: 3 of your budget
+- Transportation: 3 percent of your budget

-- Stationery: 3 of your budget
+- Stationery: 3 percent of your budget

-- Cake: 2 of your budget
+- Cake: 2 percent of your budget

-- Décor: 2 of your budget
+- Décor: 10 percent of your budget

 To track your spending every step of the way, do what wedding planners do and create an Excel workbook or Google Doc.
 Here are the important elements to include.
 Down the side of your document, break each category into its component's costs.
 For example, under "Bride's attire," make line items for the dress, accessories, and alterations.

 Fill in columns with essential information.
-Every spreadsheet should include vendor contract information, estimated cost, actual cost, additional service fees, and tips, transportation and parking costs for off-site vendors, and taxes.
+Every spreadsheet should include vendor contract information, estimated cost, actual cost, additional service fees and tips, transportation and parking costs for off-site vendors, and taxes.
 Create a line for your grand total, and use the auto-sum function to add things up as you go.